nvenko/py-deflation/README.tex.md

 #### Pending tasks:

  - ERROR to fix when almost all data entries are equal.
 For example, try

     ```bash
     $ ./dist/GNU-Linux/npcf 12 11 0 0 im00.csv
     ```

  - Compute hs3 on minimum domain and copy values to other components instead of repeating calculations.

  - Write subroutines to write output files.

  - Complete implementation of S4(dx1,dy1,dx2,dy2,dx3,dy3).

  - Verify implementation for odd nx and ny.

  - Add inference subroutines.

+ - $a$